 Cloud services are not always secure by default.
 Before this scheme update, only IaaS was in scope now, the Cyber Essentials scheme considers all the cloud services an organisation uses.

 You must take responsibility in reading up and checking on your cloud services and then ensure you or your cloud provider have applied the minimum required Cyber Essentials controls.

-Multi-factor Authentication are Now Operated for Access to Cloud Services.
+Multi-factor Authentication is Now Operated for Access to Cloud Services.